- TAX INFO

 CAUTION!
 Figuring taxable income incorrectly is one of the most common errors on Form 1040EZ.
 So please take extra care when subtracting line 5 from line 4.

-If you received Forms SSA-1099 or RRB-1099 (showing amounts treated as social security) use the worksheet on the next page to d.etermine if you can file Form 1040EZ.
+If you received Forms SSA-1099 or RRB-1099 (showing amounts treated as social security) use the Worksheet To See if Any of Your Social Security Benefits Are Taxable, earlier in this Section 3, to determine if you can file Form 1040EZ.

 Line 7, Federal Income Tax Withheld